 - “A candidate who was also a dog walker came in with her dogs.”

 - “Someone came into an interview who I had never seen before and started pitching himself to me.”

 - “One person called on a daily basis to inquire about his application.”

 It’s true that you won’t always know what the right approach to take is with a given employer.
 But at the end of the day, you can’t go wrong if you focus on spotlighting your most relevant experience and skills, rather than an unexpected introduction.
 Make every effort to tailor your resume and portfolio to the position, and diligently research prospective employers before an interview.
 Practice professionalism, and you’ll be sure to impress.

-For additional tips on landing a new job, check out our career resources page now!
+For additional tips on landing a new job, subscribe to the blog!